 Within days, states lower the voting age and a massive youth block emerges nationwide.
 One of the Troopers is elected to the House of Representatives, and eventually youth take over the government by coercing and drugging members of Congress with LSD.
 Max gets elected President and the real fun begins as 30 becomes the mandatory retirement age.
 Anyone over 35 is rounded up, sent to a “re-education camp,” and permanently sedated on LSD.
 This includes Max’s parents as well as Fergus.

-As for policy, President Frost withdraws the military from around the world and deploys them as “age police” whose job is to round up the “Old Guard.”
+As for policy, President Frost withdraws the military from around the world and redeploys them as “age police” whose job is to round up the “Old Guard.”
 He disbands the FBI and Secret Service, ships surplus grain for free to undeveloped nations, and pledges to create “the most truly hedonistic society the world has ever known.”

 As an adolescent, I found Wild in the Streets as disturbing as With Six You Get Eggroll comforting.
 I don’t think I understood the absurdity of the movie and felt threatened by it even though I would have been a beneficiary of the new order it portrayed.
 However, as I look at the movie now as a member of the “Old Guard,” I feel even more disturbed.

 I doubt the movie intended to be prescient.
 In fact, you might consider it an expression of anger and frustration given the volatility of that time, which included the Vietnam War, assassinations, sexual liberation, racial tensions, and urban unrest.
 In this sense, it was a satire showing what might happen if things continued on the same path without change.
 But if you don’t get the tongue-in-cheek nature of the movie, you’ll not only miss the point, you’ll end up taking things to an extreme just as the movie did.
 Satire will become reality.